R-nvim/R.nvim/README.md

 There is one new command to send the above-piped chain of commands.
 Its default key binding is `<LocalLeader>sc`.

+There is a new command to install missing packages detected by the
+[languageserver]: `<LocalLeader>ip`.

 There is a new option: `auto_quit`.

 If you have [colorout] installed, and if you are not loading it in your